Mutcholoko/arch-chinese-IME-script/README.md

-# arch-chinese-IME-script
+# Arch Linux Chinese IME Automatic Install Script
-A Script to automatize installing Fcitx5 with Chinese IME on Arch Linux btw
+This is just a small script to automatize installing the Chinese IME (via Fcitx5) on Arch Linux, because I'm very lazy and I format my PC a lot.